5 Ways Business School Can Ruin Your Life – and What to Do About It

 Yes, it’s true that most large investment banks and mega-funds recruit primarily at the top schools and that you’ll have a very difficult time getting in if you’re not at one of them…

-The same applies if you’re OK with working at a smaller fund of any type, or moving into a corporate development or corporate finance role at a normal company, or a lot of options outside of pure IB/PE.
+The same applies if you’re OK with working at a smaller fund of any type, or moving into a corporate development careers or the corporate finance career path at a normal company, or a lot of options outside of pure IB/PE.

 Here’s what the “decision tree” looks like: